 The Georgia State University Counseling and Testing Center (CTC) provides a wide range of counseling, testing, psychiatric, and holistic health services to support students as they work to reach their educational goals.

 The primary mission of the CTC is to support Georgia State University students in achieving their personal and educational goals by enhancing their mental and emotional health, interpersonal relationships, and academic performance through accessible, professional, culturally competent, empirically supported services.
 The CTC is committed to promoting inclusion, with services designed to provide respectful treatment to students of every background.

 The staff also provides assistance to faculty, administrators, and staff in assisting students in distress, enhancing the learning process, and providing guest lecturers for classes.

-The CTC is staffed by a multidisciplinary team of psychologists, psychiatrists, LCSWs, LPCs, and LMFTs, a nutritionist, and health educators in the Mind/Body clinic.
+The CTC is staffed by a multidisciplinary team of psychologists, psychiatrists, licensed clinical social workers, licensed practical counselors, and licensed marriage and family therapists, a nutritionist, and health educators in the Mind and Body clinic.
 The CTC staff is diverse in many ways, including age, gender, race, sexual identity, religious background, and national origin.

-In addition to the APA Accredited-Doctoral Internship program, the Center welcomes an APPIC member Post-Doctoral Fellowship and a Psychiatry Fellowship through the Emory University School of Medicine.
-The CTC is accredited by the International Association of Counseling Services(IACS).
+In addition to the American Psychological Association Accredited-Doctoral Internship program, the Center welcomes an Association of Psychology Postdoctoral and Internship Centers member Post-Doctoral Fellowship and a Psychiatry Fellowship through the Emory University School of Medicine.
+The CTC is accredited by the International Association of Counseling Services.